By highrise logo

 If you suspect your tiredness is due to burnout, overwork, or long work hours, it's essential to devise a plan to discuss this with your employer.
 You can explore options for adjusting your workload or finding other solutions that work for both of you.

-On your way to work may be stuck in traffic, so you consider using it as an excuse to miss work.
+On your way to work you may be stuck in traffic, so you consider using it as an excuse to miss work.
 This can show your employer the level of attitude you have towards the job, and this can lead to mistrust.

 If you're driving to work, plan out your route well to avoid traffic, and in the case of a traffic incident, avoid using it as an excuse to miss work.

 We've all experienced oversleeping at some point.
 It's common to wake up exhausted and tempted to use it as an excuse to miss work.
-However, I advise against it as the consequences could be more severe than expected.
+However, we advise against it as the consequences could be more severe than expected.
 It's best to get ready quickly and head to work, even if you are behind schedule.

 It is crucial not to use dissatisfaction as an excuse for absences from work.
 Such actions could result in severe consequences, including disciplinary measures and even termination.
 Instead, if you feel unfulfilled or unhappy at work, you must schedule a meeting with your manager to address your concerns.